The Best Errors & Omissions Insurance Companies for 2026

 Coverage Options & Policy Limits

 First and foremost, when shopping for commercial insurance like E&O coverage, businesses should make sure that providers offer coverage that is appropriate to the needs they face.
-Industry type, location, business size, and other factors are all important considerations for coverage, and not every insurance carrier has products appropriate for each business.
+Business structure, location, size, and other factors are all important considerations for coverage, and not every insurance carrier has products appropriate for each business.
 As you conduct research and speak with insurance providers, you should think carefully about your needs and the types of liability risks your business has to guarantee that you obtain adequate coverage.
 It is important to review policy documents as well to understand what is and is not covered and whether you need to obtain any additional riders or endorsements.
 Finally, obtaining the right amount of coverage is also critical.
-Policy limits can typically be purchased in increments (e.g. per $500,000 of coverage or $1 million of coverage), so depending on your business’s size, you will want to gauge the appropriate coverage limits.
+Policy limits are typically offered in set amounts—such as $250,000, $500,000, or $1 million—so depending on your business’s size and the value of your contracts, you will want to gauge the appropriate coverage limits.

 Claims Support

 Business owners should look for insurers who will be as fast, helpful, and accommodating as possible in helping them navigate claims.
 Facing a lawsuit or similar issue can be stressful, so a good insurer will respond to claims quickly and help the policyholder navigate the process.
-You should also consider what additional benefits the insurer provides to help mitigate the frequency and severity of claims, like risk management services or coverage for business interruptions.
+You should also consider what additional benefits the insurer provides to help mitigate the frequency and severity of claims, such as risk management services, contract review assistance, or access to pre-claim legal advice.

 It is also important for businesses to understand their own obligations and requirements to have incidents covered.
 Businesses will want to evaluate insurers’ policies for information about reporting and responding to claims when they arise.
 This is important for any form of insurance coverage, but especially for a coverage like E&O insurance where a policy’s effective date or when a particular incident arises could affect whether the claim can be covered.
 Review your policy carefully and work with your insurance provider to understand exactly when and how you may need to provide information or documentation of a claim to ensure that you are covered.